GP2F: Cross-Domain Graph Prompting with Adaptive Fusion of Pre-trained Graph Neural Networks: Method

 \subsection{Dual-Branch Encoding}

-\textbf{Connection to theory.} The frozen branch output corresponds to $\mathbf{h}_i^g$ and the adaption branch corresponds to $\mathbf{h}_i^a$ in Eq.~\eqref{eq:corrected-est}, and the goal is to obtain two approximately unbiased estimators with complementary errors.
+\textbf{Connection to theory.} The frozen branch output corresponds to $\mathbf{h}_i^g$ and the adaption branch corresponds to $\mathbf{h}_i^a$ in Eq.~\eqref{eq:corrected-est}, $\alpha$ corresponds to $\lambda$ in Eq.~\eqref{eq:fusion-equivalence} and the goal is to obtain two approximately unbiased estimators with complementary errors.

 Guided by the theoretical insight above, we design a parallel dual-branch architecture, Formally, given a target graph $G$ and the frozen pre-trained encoder $g_{\theta^*}$, the frozen branch is denoted as: